SovereignCloudStack/docs/standards/certification/getting-scs-compatible-certified.md

-# Getting SCS-compatible certification (for operators)
+# Getting SCS-compatible certification

 ## Process overview

-The SCS Certification is a technical certification:
+The *SCS-compatible* Certification for Operators is a technical certification:
 The Operator needs to fulfill technical requirements, such as providing certain APIs and guaranteeing certain platform behavior in order to be certifiable.